cosmos/sdk-tutorials/publish-app-do/index.md

 This command will fetch the `starport` binary and install it into `/usr/local/bin`.
 If this command throws a permission error, lose `!` and it will download the binary in the current directory, you can then move it manually into your `$PATH`.

-## Create a new droplet on Digital Ocean
+## Create a new Droplet on Digital Ocean

 Log into your Digital Ocean account, go to the [cloud](https://cloud.digitalocean.com/).
 Click on Create in the top bar and then `Droplet`.